 The terrace of Munshi House does not only provide the visitor with a wonderful panorama of the old city, but you can also sit down for some special Ladakh tea and delicious snacks.

 The exploration continues through the old city and terminates at Leh’s fascinating bazaar.

 Towards evening you can listen to the intriguing sounds of the kopong, a traditional guitar played by nomadic shepherds while watching over their sheep grazing in the mountains.

-After a quick early morning coffee or tea, we head for the Dhamma House at Stok Village for a Meditation Class.
+After a quick early morning coffee or tea, we head for the Dhamma House at Stok Village (OPTIONAL) for a Meditation Class.
 Mr. Tsewang Norbu Vivek, a meditation expert, will be your instructor during the one-hour class.
 Breakfast will be served afterwards.

 After breaking our fast, our journey takes us on a drive through the beautiful Ladakh landscape down to Alchi.
 A strange phenomenon awaits you at Magnetic Hill, just after Leh.
 At a certain point the driver stops the car on what looks like an uphill area, he then turns off the engine and leaves it in a neutral.
 Now comes the surprise; the car gradually starts to pick up speed up the slope!
 You will have to figure out this miracle by yourself.